 - Not all food on the menu will be available.

 - There could be very windy conditions in the higher elevations, be prepared.

-- The leeches might start coming out in the elevations below 2400 meters if it starts to rain.
+- The leeches might start coming out below 2400 meters if it rains.

-- June is still early, but the monsoon rains could disrupt domestic flights to or from Short take-off and landing strip (STOL) airports like Lukla, Jomsom, Juphal.
-Landslides can block roads causing delays in your holiday program (3rd week of June is early monsoon, unlikely for landslides, but one never knows).
+- June is still early, but the monsoon rains could disrupt domestic flights to or from Short take-off and landing strips (STOL) airports like Lukla, Jomsom, and Juphal.
+In addition, landslides can block roads causing delays in your holiday program (the 3rd week of June is an early monsoon, unlikely for landslides, but one never knows).